 Make your child understand Climate Change

 I have written a couple of posts on Global Warming and the effect it has on our climate.
-We are already experiencing climate change and slowly but surely a lot of people are waking up to this fact.
+We are already experiencing climate change and slowly but surely many people are waking up to this fact.

 How the weather is changing